 This release comes with one audio option, a Dolby Digital mono mix in English.
 Background noise is minimal and dialog is always clear.
 The film’s score benefits most from this audio mix.

 Extras for this release include a trailer for the film (2 minutes 50 seconds – anamorphic widescreen), a enthusiastic introduction to the film from Fangoria editor Chris Alexander (5 minutes 30 seconds – anamorphic widescreen), a interview with singer Harvey Andrews who sings the song Riding Free (6 minutes 26 seconds – anamorphic widescreen), a interview with composer John Cameron (9 minutes 6 seconds – anamorphic widescreen) and a making of documentary titled ‘Return of the Living Dead’ (25 minutes 4 seconds – anamorphic widescreen), which includes comments from actors Nicky Henson, Roy Holder, Denis Gilmore, Rocky Taylor and actress Mary Larkin.
-All the interviews with the cast and crew are exceptional as they do a superb job cover the various aspects of this production.
+All the interviews with the cast and crew are exceptional as they do a superb job covering the various aspects of this production.
 Also there is a Easter Egg which can be accessed via the extras menu.
 Overall Psychomania gets a first rate DVD release from Severin Films.